A feast of learning, exploring and connecting: Congress 2025 wrap-up

 "It's a single procedure, it's aesthetic, it's economic," said Smithson.

-Dr Smithson was followed by Australian speaker Dr. Michael Stubbs who gave a presentation on dental sleep medicine and temporomandibular joint dysfunction (TMD) and Dr Grace Sha, also from Australia who addressed the pressing issue of the mental health and wellbeing of dentists and medical workers, pointing to the high rates of fatigue and workplace burnout that healthcare workers faced.
+Dr Smithson was followed by Australian speaker Dr. Michael Stubbs who gave a presentation on dental sleep medicine and temporomandibular joint dysfunction (TMD) and Dr Grace Sha, also from Australia, who addressed the pressing issue of the mental health and wellbeing of dentists and medical workers, pointing to the high rates of fatigue and workplace burnout that healthcare workers faced.

-Another international keynote speaker of note Dr Victor Clavijo (sponsored by Ivoclar Vivadent) who delivered a presentation geared towards transitional restorations for full mouth reconstructions instead of Class 1 & 2 resin restorations during dental operations.
+Another international keynote speaker of note was Dr Victor Clavijo (sponsored by Ivoclar Vivadent) who delivered a presentation geared towards transitional restorations for full mouth reconstructions instead of Class 1 & 2 resin restorations during dental operations.

-Another speaker highlight of the day was an interview by ABC Radio Sydney of Dr Vanessa Cho, an Australian consultant paediatric dentist at the Boston Children’s Hospital and Harvard Dental School of Medicine who discussed her research interests including eye tracking in dentistry which has the potential to play a key role in addressing dental anxiety.
+A speaker highlight of the day was an interview by ABC Radio Sydney of Dr Vanessa Cho, an Australian consultant paediatric dentist at the Boston Children’s Hospital and Harvard Dental School of Medicine who discussed her research interests including eye tracking in dentistry which has the potential to play a key role in addressing dental anxiety.

 The interview took place just before Dr Cho took to the stage to talk about "Byte into the future: Artificial Intelligence's role in modern dental care" which addressed both the challenges and the road to successful integration of AI into dentistry.

-Elsewhere in this program, hailed as “outstanding” by one delegate, was international keynote speaker Dr Marta Revilla-León spoke about “virtual patient” and how digital implant data is obtained.
+Elsewhere in this program, hailed as “outstanding” by one delegate, was international keynote speaker Dr Marta Revilla-León spoke about the “virtual patient” and how digital implant data is obtained.
 As part of her presentation, she reviewed two digital technologies that scan digital implant positions – intraoral scanners and extraoral photogrammetry, noting that scanning methods have proliferated in the dental profession.

 (1) Supracrestal tissue attachment/adhesion around natural teeth or implants